 It’s getting close to that time of the season when teams have put in the hours building their strength and conditioning, perfecting skills sets, and running offensive and defensive schemes.
 The goal is to translate all that practice into tournament-winning volleyball that is not compromised by nerves or mental errors.
-We will break down some simple but effective mental skills-training principles to incorporate into your team’s practice as we approach some big tournaments.
+Coaches should incorporate these simple yet effective mental skills and training principles.

 Develop a solid mission statement or belief system.
 This statement defines who your team is and how you play winning volleyball.
 Each team is unique in their style of play.
 Having this statement is a reminder to your team who you are before, during and after games and can help a team unify and reset through the tough moments.

 Use keywords to create one-word actions statements that set the tone before a point, a game, or reset a negative play.
 Take some time out of your practice and have all your players write down 2-3 words that capture their most important values in playing volleyball or words they believe are important in having a winning season.
 Collect their words and then begin to create a brief statement that encapsulates most of what you believe as a coach and what your players marked down.
-Come up with 3 different options and have the team pick the one they like best.
-This further builds unification and helps create buy-in.
+Coming up with 3 different options and having the team pick the one they like best will further build unification and help create buy-in.

 Create a word that captures the essence of how you might be approaching your next tournament.
 For example: “Resiliency.”
 This could be the word that starts you off, that resets your team, is repeated in your timeouts, or is spoken between huddle-up plays between points.
 Make it meaningful to how you want to approach this tournament.
 You may even have the players right this word on their socks, wrist band, or on the bottom of their shoes.